 "Our Airport Ambassadors try their utmost to reunite items with their owners and there are a lot of people grateful for our efforts and for those people who were honest enough to hand in lost goods."

-Rest assured, fellow travellers - every effort is made to return lost items to their rightful owners, but around two-thirds remain unclaimed each year.
+Rest assured, fellow travellers—every effort is made to return lost items to their rightful owners, but around two-thirds remain unclaimed each year.
 It's a staggering percentage, especially considering the depth and value of the items.

 Items like neck pillows, blankets and fresh food are not logged as lost property.
 They are kept at the Visitor Information Centre desk, and if not collected, are disposed of.

-It's a win-win for the public because not only do we get the chance to pick up some hectic bargains (anyone after a bag of jewellery?!), any money raised during the auction is then donated to a worthy cause that supports the Brisbane and Queensland community.
+It's a win-win for the public because not only do we get the chance to pick up some hectic bargains (anyone after a bag of random jewellery?!), any money raised during the auction is then donated to a worthy cause that supports the Brisbane and Queensland community.
 Now that's my kind of auction!

-More than $21,000 was raised for Australia Zoo Wildlife warriors in BNE's inaugural online auction in 2017, and a further $15,000 and $25,000 went to The Courier Mail Children's Foundation in 2018 and 2019 respectively.
+More than $21,000 was raised for Australia Zoo Wildlife Warriors in BNE's inaugural online auction in 2017.
+Since 2018, funds have been donated to The Courier-Mail Children's Foundation who support children’s charities across Queensland.

-The 2019 funds were dispersed through The Courier-Mail Children’s Fund to Active Eight (A8), a grassroots charity based in Toowong that is dedicated to assisting young people with disabilities to activate and achieve their full social, emotional and physical potential.
+In 2019, $25,000 was dispersed through The Courier-Mail Children’s Fund to Active Eight (A8), a grassroots charity based in Toowong that is dedicated to assisting young people with disabilities to activate and achieve their full social, emotional and physical potential.